 The size, shape, and slope of the SWAP area have a direct influence on material transported by surface runoff.
-In general, the longer the overland travel distance and travel time that surface runoff has taken in order to reach a stream channel, the greater the chance it has to deposit and filter the contaminants that may occur.
-Table 4 provides an analysis of the size, shape, and slope.
+In general, the longer the overland travel distance and travel time that surface runoff has taken in order to reach a stream channel, the greater the chance it has to deposit and filtrate the contaminants that may occur.
+Table 4 provides an analysis of the size, shape, and slope of Shepherdstown's WSDA.